 Choosing between a PEO and an EOR can feel confusing, especially when the terms sound so similar.
 From our experience guiding businesses through global expansion, we know that understanding the real differences is the first step to making the right choice.
 Here’s a clear, side-by-side comparison to help you see how each model works:

 How do you decide between a PEO and an EOR?
-A Simple Decision-Making Framework[toc=Decision-Making Framework]
+A simple decision-making framework[toc=How to Decide]

 Choosing between a PEO and an EOR really comes down to where and how you're hiring.
 Both options help with HR, payroll, and compliance, but they serve different needs depending on your setup and goals.
 Here’s a quick way to figure out which one makes the most sense for you: